MaiMee1/musicality/README.md

 file directly doesn't always work.

 Q. It still doesn't run.\
 A. Check the requirements and see if you meet it.
+You need both `arcade 2+` and `pyglet`, and most importantly, `FFmpeg`.
 If you already have, I'm sorry but I also don't know why you can't play the game.

 Q. How do I play the song?\